Managing waste wisely

 Decluttering the shed?

-While these items cannot go in any of your kerbside bins, many can be safely disposed of or recycled for free at the West Metro Recycling Centre:
+While these items cannot go in any of your kerbside bins, they can be safely disposed of or recycled for free at the West Metro Recycling Centre:

 Toys & Sports Equipment